openreports/website/content/en/docs/_index.md

 linkTitle: "Documentation"
 ---

 Welcome to the OpenReports documentation.
-Here you'll find information about installation, configuration, and usage of OpenReports.